 Select a Fill Pattern from the Type drop-down list.

-Choose a Color for the pattern lines and specify Transparent Pattern Background if desired.
+Use the Appearance settings to choose a Color for the pattern lines and specify Transparent Pattern Background if desired.

 The Transparency of the pattern lines can also be adjusted.